David Ogilvy, 12th Earl of Airlie: Career

+Lord Airlie owned many racehorses, most notably the steeplechaser Master Robert, "an eleven-year-old Irish-bred horse" that won the 1924 Grand National in the Earl's colours.

 Military career

 Lord Airlie was commissioned into the 10th Hussars from the Royal Military College, Sandhurst, in 1912.
 He reached the rank of captain in the First World War, in which he won the Military Cross.

 He retired from the Regular Army in 1921, but joined the 5th Battalion (4th/5th Battalion from 1922), Black Watch (Territorial Army) as a major.
 He was lieutenant-colonel commanding from 1924–29, being promoted colonel in 1928.
 In 1940 he was commissioned lieutenant-colonel in the Scots Guards, reverting at his own request to the rank of major until 1942.
 He resigned his commission in 1948.
 He was commandant of the Army Cadet Forces, Scotland in 1943.
 He was awarded the honorary degree of Doctor of Laws (LL.D) by the University of St Andrews in 1958.

-Sporting pursuits

-Lord Airlie owned many racehorses, most notably the steeplechaser, Master Robert, which won the 1924 Grand National in the Earl's colours.